|Rifle Sight In 101|

 This is called sighted in.

 Usually both iron sights will be installed into the barrel in dovetailed grooves thereby holding in the sights while at the same time allowing horizontal adjustment.
+Later rifles tend to have the sights, (both rear and front) screwed to the barrel.
 Many front sights can be dovetailed into screwed on bases or ramps.
-Vertical adjustment is gained by either using a front sight the proper height and/or a long tapered, notched rear sight elevator.
+Vertical adjustment is gained by either using a front sight the proper height and/or a long tapered, notched rear sight elevator or the top part of the rear sight as a slider up a incline.

 This type of sights have been around since rifles were invented, but has some drawbacks.
 For those of us that belong to the "Over the Hill gang" it is hard to focus on 3 object as the same time.
 (1) the rear sight, (2) the front sight (3) AND the target.
 Plus the fact that if the person who sighted it in used a course bead (saw the whole bead in the rear notch) and the person who may be shooting it at any given time is used to taking a fine bead (seeing less of the round front bead) the point of impact will be lower.